-- https://extreme-startup.fly.dev - Join the game: <game ID> on board - Enter player name (remember this name!!) - Enter app URL.
-Be sure to include "/api" at the end - <name>.onrender.com/api or <name>.run.app/api (GCP) - Keep the game window/tab open at all times.
+- https://cmu-313-f24-deployment-extreme-startup.azurewebsites.net/ - Will post this on Slack for reference - Join the game: <game ID> on board - Enter player name (remember this name!!) - Enter app URL.
+Be sure to include "/api" at the end - <name>.vercel.app/api - Keep the game window/tab open at all times.
 It will show you your score and next steps. - Look at incoming queries on your player page - Your app needs to respond to these queries correctly to gain points - Test, implement, and push a change quickly!